Carnesville in Franklin County, Georgia — The American South (South Atlantic)

 Erected 1954 by Georgia Historical Commission.
 (Marker Number 059-1.)

 Location.
 34° 22.188′ N, 83° 14.111′ W. Marker is in Carnesville, Georgia, in Franklin County.
-Marker is at the intersection of Lavonia Road (Georgia Route 59) and Hull Avenue (Georgia Route 145), on the right when traveling east on Lavonia Road.
-Touch for map.
-The marker stands on the Franklin County Courthouse lawn.
+Marker is at the intersection of Lavonia Road (Georgia Touch for map.
 Marker is in this post office area: Carnesville GA 30521, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 31, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 978 times since then and 3 times this year.
+This page was last revised on January 26, 2020.
+It was originally submitted on January 31, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,042 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on January 31, 2010, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.